s6juncheng/s6juncheng.github.io/_pages/research.md

 thick ones are exons while thin ones are introns.</sub>

 The limitation of MMSplice and other methods on variant interpretation for splicing is the lack of tissue specificity.
-To overcome this limitation, we developed MTSplice which combines MMSplice and a tissue-specific splicing level prediction model to predict tissue-specific variant effects.
+To overcome this limitation, we developed MTSplice which combines MMSplice and a tissue-specific splicing level prediction model to predict tissue-specific variant effects ([Cheng et al., 2020](https://www.biorxiv.org/content/10.1101/2020.06.07.138453v1)).
 We show that MTSplice can capture tissue-specific disease signals related to Autism Spectrum Disorder when comparing the predicted functional scores in the proband group and the unaffected sibling control group (Figure 2).

 ![](/images/ASD.png)